 If you have a Storyteller boss, here are a couple of strategies you might want to try:

-1. When your Storyteller boss is repeating a story you’ve heard before, interrupt him by telling him how much you enjoyed the story the first time – eg: “You told me about this!
+1. When Storyteller bosses are repeating a story you’ve heard before, interrupt them by telling them how much you enjoyed the story the first time – eg: “You told me about this!
 I loved that story!”
-He will stop repeating the story, and move to the point.
-Most importantly, by making a positive comment, you won’t have made him feel stupid.
-Be careful, though, not to do this when he is telling the story for someone else’s benefit.
-He will most certainly not appreciate the interruption then.
+They will (usually) stop repeating the story, and move to the point.
+Most importantly, by making a positive comment, you won’t make them feel stupid.
+Be careful, though, not to do this when they are telling the story for someone else’s benefit.
+They will most certainly not appreciate the interruption then.

-2. When he begins launching into a story that you don’t feel you have the time to hear, interrupt him right at the beginning, and ask him a question that is time related. eg: “Excuse me boss, sorry to interrupt.
+2. When they begin launching into a story that you don’t feel you have the time to hear, interrupt them right at the beginning, and ask a question that is time related. eg: “Excuse me boss, sorry to interrupt.
 Just before I forget – is there a deadline for this project?”
 Asking a question will often short-circuit the boss’s story.
 When the interruption is time-related, it can have an even greater effect by subtly reminding the boss of deadlines.